intel-analytics/ipex-llm/dl/src/main/scala/com/intel/analytics/bigdl/example/imageclassification/README.md

 ```

-Command to run the example in spark cluster mode:
+Command to run the example in Spark cluster mode:

 ```
     MASTER=xxx.xxx.xxx.xxx:xxxx